 3.2 When you don’t need to set up a U.S. entity

 You might not need to set up a U.S. entity if:

-- You don’t need an EIN (for example, to open a US bank account), AND
+- You don’t need a U.S. bank account

-- You don't plan on having a physical presence, i.e., you're just exporting goods from your country to the U.S. or drop shipping goods from another country to customers in the U.S.
+- You don't plan on having a physical presence, i.e., you're just exporting goods from your country to the U.S. or dropshipping goods from another country to U.S customers.

 3.3 What entity type to choose

 The most common U.S. business entities are: